 Tips for Taps Blog

-Whether your water comes from a private well, a municipal water utility, or the fountain of youth, there’s an ongoing risk that something harmful gets into it.
+Whether your water comes from a private well or a municipal water utility, there’s an ongoing risk that something harmful gets into it.

 Water treatment can help reduce and even remove different pollutants from your water, but with so many different technologies on the market, choosing the right filter can be overwhelming.